NotAmiru/Amiru-Discord-CSS/README.md

 ## Credits & Contact ℹ️

 ### Any credits that you think are missing and you know who they belong to?
-Contact me on Discord `@Amiru` with the snippet name and author OR make a PR on the ReadMe.
+Contact me via Discord `@Amiru` OR submit a PR to the [README](https://github.com/notamiru/QualityRefresh/blob/main/README.md).

 <p align="left">
   <a href="https://github.com/lithwack"><img src="https://github.com/lithwack.png" width="32"/> moonself</a> ・